liris-xr/PLUME-Python/README.md

 * **-descriptors**: Descriptor name used for filtering which samples to output as CSV files.
 Short name will automatically be preprended (eg. TransformUpdate -> plume.sample.unity.TransformUpdate).

 ## Customization
-If you have customized your PLUME Record as instructed <a href="https://github.com/liris-xr/PLUME-Recorder?tab=readme-ov-file#customisation">here</a> you need to import your generated protos for Python in the samples folder: `PLUME-Python/plume/samples`.
+If you have customized your PLUME Record as instructed <a href="https://github.com/liris-xr/PLUME-Recorder?tab=readme-ov-file#customisation">here</a>, import your generated protos for Python in the samples folder: `PLUME-Python/plume/samples`.

 ## Roadmap
 See the [open issues](https://github.com/liris-xr/PLUME/issues) for a full list of proposed features (and known issues).

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Don't forget to give the project a star!
 Thanks again!

 ## License
 Distributed under the <a rel="license" href="https://github.com/liris-xr/PLUME/blob/master/LICENSE">GPLv3 License</a>.

 ## Contact
 Charles JAVERLIAT - charles.javerliat@gmail.com

 Sophie VILLENAVE - sophie.villenave@ec-lyon.fr